pnp/powershell/documentation/Submit-PnPSearchQuery.md

 ```

 ### -SortList
-The list of properties by which the search results are ordered.
+The list of properties by which the search results are ordered as a hashtable, i.e. each property needs to be a key and the associated value either "Ascending" or "Descending" based on the wanted sort order, or "FQLFormula" if you want to use a formula to define the sort order.

 ```yaml
 Type: Hashtable